nickloewen/phonebox/readme.md

 # Phonebox

-TODO Github description: Make a phone call when a box is opened, using a Bluetooth Low Energy connection to a micro:bit

-***

 A small box which, when opened, causes your phone to ring and play a pre-recorded message.

 Created for my dad's birthday, to demonstrate the capabilities of the [micro:bit](http://microbit.org/) (part of his gift).